metauni/metauni.github.io/index.md

 * Talk by [Lucas Cantor](https://www.lucascantormusic.com/), subject TBA.
 * Talk by Ziling Ye on Chinese history.

 There is a brief [video guide](https://youtu.be/mA1X-aP-jBU) to attending talks.
 If you have a question during a talk, please send "?" using the in-game chat and a question mark bubble will appear over your head for the speaker to see.
-Typically at the end of events there are challenges, with unique in-game items as prizes - to collect your prize please email <admin@metauni.org> with your Roblox username in the subject line.
+Typically events consist of a talk, question and discussion time, followed by *challenges* with unique in-game items as prizes.
+To collect your prize please email <admin@metauni.org> with your Roblox username in the subject line.

 ## Instructions